A BRIEF HISTORY OF KINGSTON UPON HULL

 However Hull suffered severely in the depression of the 1930s.
 Many Dockers were unemployed so were many men in the shipbuilding industry.
 On the other hand there were some more modern industries such as engineering.
 During the Second World War about 5,000 houses were destroyed in Hull as well as 14 schools and 27 churches.

 In the 20th century Hull imported wool from Australia and New Zealand.
 Wheat was also imported.
 So was petrol and wood.
 Coal and cotton were exported.
 Fishing boomed.
 Hull was Britainís third largest port and its main fishing port.
 It was also a major passenger port.
-In 1970 160,000 people travelled to or from Gothenburg in Sweden or Rotterdam in Holland.
+In 1970 160,000 people traveled to or from Gothenburg in Sweden or Rotterdam in Holland.

 In the late 20th century industries in Hull included flour milling.
 Oil cake was made in Hull.
 So were metal boxes, plastic bags, excavators and caravans.

 Hull University was founded in 1954.
 In 1980 a Tidal Surge Barrier was built across the River Hull.
 The Humber Bridge opened in 1981.

 In the late 20th century retail and tourism became major industries in Hull.
 Prospect Shopping Centre was opened in 1975.
 The Princes Quay Shopping Centre opened in 1990.